 So, how can you balance the pros and cons?

-While there are several reasons you may experience gastrointestinal upset while running, making some training and lifestyle modifications can help ease the symptoms.
+While there are several reasons you may experience nausea after running, making some training and lifestyle modifications can help ease the symptoms.
 Let’s review some of the common reasons stomach upset happens in the first place.

 Drinking enough water before, during and after exercise, and ingesting sufficient electrolytes, can aid in fluid balance, therefore taking some of the stress off your GI system.
 Ensuring adequate intake of salt and electrolytes is crucial, as being low in electrolytes and salt may also result in nausea.